-Approximately half-way through the term, a Co-op Coordinator will conduct a site visit meeting (if the work term is outside the Winnipeg area, a virtual meeting will be scheduled).
+Approximately half-way through the term, a Co-op Coordinator will conduct a midterm meeting (virtual).
 This is a three-way meeting between the student employee, the student’s supervisor and a Co-op Coordinator.
 The purpose is to ensure the student is meeting/exceeding performance expectations.
 The student is responsible for scheduling this meeting after determining their supervisor’s availability and communicating this with the co-op office.

-A supervisor should not wait for the site visit if there is an urgent matter to discuss.
+A supervisor should not wait for the midterm meeting if there is an urgent matter to discuss.
 Co-op Coordinators are available anytime by phone or email.

 Supervision & Evaluation